 - Neurotransmitters called glutamate send signal even deeper into brain – causes us to freeze, then fight or flight response

-- Body floods with adrenaline (heart rate and blood pressure up)
+- Body floods with adrenaline and cortisol (heart rate and blood pressure up)

 - Blood pumped to muscles (body getting ready for fight or flight)